ODINN-SciML/ODINN.jl/docs/src/differentiability.md

 # Differentiability

 In this section we aim to discuss the main choices and strategies regarding differentiability within the ODINN ecosystem.

-We have two main strategies regarding differentiability of hybrid models combining differential equations (e.g. SIA2D) and regressors: manual adjoints and those computed using automatic differentiation (i.e. `Enzyme.jl`).
+We have two main strategies regarding differentiability of hybrid models combining differential equations (e.g. SIA2D) and regressors: manual adjoints and [SciMLSensitivity.jl](https://docs.sciml.ai/SciMLSensitivity/).

 ## Manual adjoints

+ODINN comes with two flavors of adjoints that can be used to compute gradients: discrete adjoint and manual adjoint.
+In each of these adjoints, VJPs have to be computed for which we provide 3 implementations: discrete VJP, continuous VJP and Enzyme VJP.
+The VJP can be chosen independently of the adjoint method that is being used.

+### Discrete adjoint

+The discrete adjoint is a very simple adjoint that uses an explicit Euler scheme to solve the adjoint ODE.
+The timestep is prescribed by the frequency at which the results are saved in the forward run.
+It is usually set to one month.

+### Continuous adjoint

+With this adjoint method, the adjoint ODE is treated and solved as a standard ODE using SciMLSensitivity.
+The VJP with respect to the ice thickness of the ice flow equation (e.g. `SIA2D!`) is integrated backward in time.
+The gradients with respect to the parameters involed in the iceflow equation are then computed using a simple Gauss Quadrature at prescribed time steps.
+These time steps are determined by the Gauss Quadrature method and in a general case they are different from the time steps at which results are gathered in the forward run.
+This is way the adjoint solution is interpolated.
+For the moment only linear interpolators are supported.

+### Enzyme VJP

+The Enzyme VJPs rely on [`Enzyme.jl`](https://enzymead.github.io/Enzyme.jl/) to compute the VJPs of the iceflow equation.
+It corresponds to the true VJP of the numerical code.

+### Discrete VJP

+This is a manual implementation of what the Enzyme VJP does.
+Equations were derived manually by differentiating the iceflow equation.

+### Continuous VJP

+In the special case of `SIA2D!`, as we are dealing with a diffusion equation, a continuous in space VJP can be derived by integrating by part the SIA.
+It is then discretized after differentiation.

-## AD adjoints
+## SciMLSensitivity

+Gradients can be computed using [SciMLSensitivity.jl](https://docs.sciml.ai/SciMLSensitivity/).
+It relies on an adjoint method and a way to compute the VJP (Vector-Jacobian Product) which is done using `Enzyme.jl`.

 In order to ensure end-to-end differentiability of the whole model using `Enzyme.jl`, special attention needs to be taken in terms of code style and type stability.
 For this, we leverage the adjoint capabilities of `SciMLSensitivity.jl` from the SciML ecosystem.
 Here, we compile the main considerations and things that need to be taken into account: